Understanding Light Bulb Jargon: What Electricians Mean Exactly

 Can I make use of LED bulbs in a fixture that requires incandescent bulbs?

-The LED bulb is the most energy efficient and long-lasting bulb.
+LED bulbs are the most energy efficient and longest-lasting type of bulb.

-When should I change my bulbs for light?
+How often should I replace my bulbs for light?